2022 Budget Act

 0 | |

-The reform on deductions for dependent family members is dictated by Legislative Decree No. 230 of December 21, 2021, which introduced the Universal Child Allowance as a form of support for families with dependent minor children and, under certain conditions, for children over the age of 18 until they reach the age of 21.
-The payment of the allowance, which will start on March 1, 2022, will result in the disappearance of family allowances and deductions for dependent children from paychecks, as they will be replaced by the Universal Child Allowance, which will be paid directly by INPS.
+The reform regarding tax deductions for dependent family members is governed by Legislative Decree No. 230 of December 21, 2021, which introduced the Universal Child Allowance as a form of support for families with dependent minor children and, under certain conditions, for adult children up to the age of 21.
+The payment of the Allowance, which will begin on March 1, 2022, will result in the elimination of household allowances and deductions for dependent children from paychecks, as they will be replaced by the Universal Child Allowance, which will be paid directly by INPS.

-Both the Assegno Ponte (bridge allowance) and deductions for the aforementioned dependent family members will continue to be recognized in paychecks until February 28, 2022.
-Starting March 1:
+Both the bridging allowance and the tax deductions for the aforementioned dependents will continue to appear on pay stubs through February 28, 2022.
+Effective March 1:

-tax deductions for dependent children aged 21 or over will remain in place;
+tax deductions for dependent children aged 21 or older will remain in place;

-No additional deduction (equal to €400) will be recognized for each child with a disability pursuant to Law No. 104/1992 and for those who have more than three dependent children (increase of €200 for each child starting from the first).
+No additional deduction (in the amount of €400) will be granted for each child with a disability as defined by Law No. 104/1992, nor for those with more than three dependent children (an increase of €200 for each child starting with the first);

-The additional deduction will disappear if there are at least four dependent children.
+The additional deduction for households with at least four dependent children will be eliminated.

-Please refer to our News Universal Child News for further detailed information.
+Please refer to our News Universal Child News for further details.

-By way of example, we list the deductions to be taken into account for the purposes of the calculation:
+By way of example, here is a list of the deductions to be taken into account for the purposes of the calculation:

-Deductions for dependent family members (limited to those that remain in effect);
+Tax deductions for dependents (limited to those that remain in effect);

 Deductions for income from employment and similar sources;

-“for interest expense and ancillary charges paid as a result of agricultural loans or mortgages (limited to charges incurred in connection with mortgages or loans taken out up to December 31, 2021);
+“for interest expense and ancillary charges incurred in connection with agricultural loans or mortgages (limited to charges incurred in connection with loans or mortgages taken out on or before December 31, 2021);